 Recorded webinar with Q&A. View click here to view the MP4 file.

-This webinar was recorded on November 8, 2017.
-The live and the recorded webinar have been approved for 1 AMA PRA Category 1 Credit™.
+The webinar has been approved for 1 AMA PRA Category 1 Credit™.

 Continuing Medical Education Credit(s)